ebuntaran/pic16b-mnist-demo/README.md

   **FAQ**: If you get an error message like "port 5000 is in use", make sure no other flask app is running in your laptop, and run `flask run -p 5001` (or any other number than 5000) instead.

+### Deploying the app

-5. Now, go to Google Cloud console (https://console.cloud.google.com/) and create a new project.
+4. Now, go to Google Cloud console (https://console.cloud.google.com/) and create a new project.
 Project ID can be anything, and the organization can be "no organization".
 The most important thing is that the __billing account is connected to your "education" billing account__ (which is where your free credit should be at).

-6. Enable IAM API.
+5. Enable IAM API.
   - Go to "APIs & Servies" menu (you can type it into the search bar at the top).
   - Press "+ Enable APIs and Services" button.
   - Search "Identity and Access Management (IAM) API", and enable it (not to be confused with IAM Service Account Credentials API).
-7. Create the cloud service.
+6. Create the cloud service.
   - Go to "Cloud Run" menu.
   - Press "+ Create Service" button.
   - Select "Continuously deploy new revisions from a source repository".